The William G. Edwards Honors Program

 At Urbana University, we recognize that students are more than test scores or GPA numbers.
 We seek intellectually curious and academically motivated students with a strong record of accomplishments both inside and outside the classroom for our Honors program.

 - An Honors diploma and transcript on graduation

 - A dedicated Honors classroom and lounge equipped with computers and other technology

-- Smaller class sizes and opportunities for faculty mentoring Internship, service learning, and study abroad options
+- Smaller class sizes, opportunities for faculty mentoring Internship, and service learning

 Frequently Asked Questions: